-In another letter the trustees learned of celebrations of a birthday that were announced in NA meetings, even though the person celebrating his birthday was going to do so at a meeting of another Twelve Step fellowship.
-When informed that this constituted a violation of Tradition Stx, the member in question stated that it was his birthday and he could celebrate it wherever he wanted to.

-In another situation, a large speaker meeting in a rapidly growing area almost always had a speaker from another Twelve Step fellowship.
-The secretary indicated this was imperative as the area contained mostly newcomers who needed to learn how to work the Twelve Steps and practice the principles of the program.
-He, therefore, felt it imperative to choose those individuals who had time and experience in working the steps.
-The fact that these individuals were not NA members was not important he said; other Twelve Step fellowships have the same steps and traditions and the steps and traditions are what is important.
-He felt that maybe later, when more NA members had more time, they could start using them as apeakers, but not right now.
+In another letter the Trustees learned of celebrations of a birthday were announced in N.A. meetings even though the person celebrating his birthday was going to do so at a meeting of another 12 Step Fellowship.
+When informed that this constituted a violation of Tradition Six, the members in question stated that it was his birthday and he could celebrate wherever he wanted to.
+In another situation, a large speaker meeting in a rapidly growing area almost always had a speaker from another 12 Step Fellowship.
+The secretary indicated this was imperative as the area contains mostly newcomers who need to learn how to work the Steps and practice the principles of the program.
+They, therefore, felt it imperative to choose those individuals who have time and experience as speakers.
+The fact that these individuals are not N.A. members was not important they said, other 12 Step Fellowships have the same steps and traditions and the steps and traditions are what is important.
+They felt that maybe later, when more N.A. members have more time, they can start using them as speakers, but not right now.

-These are very common violations of the Twelve Traditions.
-Many of us, when we first came to Narcotics Anonymous, wanted a "do it my way program."
+These are very common Tradition Violations.
+Many of us, when we first came to Narcotics Anonymous, wanted a "do it my way program".
 We agreed with some of the steps and thought they were useful, others we thought were the pits.
 Many of us decided that we would apply and use some of the program and disregard the parts we felt were really hard or conflicted with our "comfortable" recovery.
-Through experiences of many years, sometimes through painful relapses, it has been found that having a "my way" program does not work.
-As individuals we had to learn to follow directions in working the steps.
-The same is true of the traditions.
+Through experiences of many years, sometimes through painful relapses, it has been found that having a "my way program" did not work.
+As individuals we had to learn to follow direction about using the steps.
+The same is true of the Traditions.

-The traditions exist in order to keep the fellowship true to the purpose of recovery and so that the philosophy of NA will not change.
-Adherence to them ensures the growth and continuation of our fellowship.
-We must apply them to the problems our fellowship encounters as they are written, rather than how we think they ought to read.
-If we do, we are able to assist others to recover in NA, and our fellowship grows in an atmosphere of love and acceptance.
-When the Twelve Traditions are not followed, as they are written, our experience has been disunity, chaos, and controversy.
-In that atmosphere, the recovery of newcomers and older members is imperiled.
+The Traditions exist in order to keep the Fellowship true to the purpose of recovery and so that the philosophy of N.A. will not change.
+Adherence to them insures the growth and continuation of our Fellowship.
+We must apply them to the problems our Fellowship encounters as they are written, rather than how we think they ought to read.
+If we do, we are able to assist others to recover in N.A., and our Fellowship grows in an atmosphere of love and acceptance.
+When the Traditions are not followed, as they are written, our experience has been disunity, chaos, and controversy.
+In that atmosphere, recovery of newcomers and older members is imperiled.

 The handling of a tradition violation is often a very sensitive matter and requires a great deal of tact and diplomacy; skills a recovering addict is often short of.
 Most of us have been wrong so often in our lives that it feels good to be right for a change.
-The tendency is to rush into the discussion, hurl an accusation or two, point a finger, say "you're violating our traditions" and demand change.
+The tendency is to rush into the discussion, hurl an accusation or two, point a finger, say "you're violating our Traditions" and demand change.
 This type of attitude is self defeating.
-We need to be protective of our traditions, but we need to balance that with tact and diplomacy.
+We need to be protective of our Traditions but we need to balance that with tact and diplomacy.
 Actually the growth and development of tact and diplomacy are manifestations of having worked the steps.